Michelle3334/freaky_memory/README.md

 * All images were obtained from https://pixabay.com.

 ## Acknowledgements
-* My mentor for advice and feedback.
+* My mentor for support, advice and feedback.
-* My family for their endless support and feedback.
+* My family for their endless support, feedback and testing.

 [Back to Table of Contents](https://github.com/Michelle3334/freaky_memory#table-of-contents)